acrastt/lora-merge/README.md

 # lora-merge
-A script for merging a LLM model and a LoRA/QLoRA/Peft/Adapter
+A script for merging a LLM model and a LoRA model.

 Install the requirements: pip install -r requirements.txt